Alluxio/alluxio/docs/Configuring-Tachyon-with-Swift.md

 # Configuring Hadoop

-After the build is successful, there is need to configure `core-sites.xml` required by the Swift driver.
-The configuration template can be found in the `/conf/core-sites.xml.template` file and it contains three example sections: local Swift based on Keystone authentication model, local Swift based on temp authentication model, and SoftLayer public object store.
+After the build is successful, the `core-sites.xml` configuration file needs to be changed.
+The configuration template can be found in the `conf/core-sites.xml.template` file; it contains three example sections: local Swift based on Keystone authentication model, local Swift based on temp authentication model, and SoftLayer public object store.
 The general structure of the parameters is `fs.swift.service.<PROFILE>.<PARAMETER>` where `<PROFILE>` is a name that will be